FAQ

 Q: Can I choose my child’s coach?

 Much like playing with friends, this is easier at the lower levels.
-When games become competitive, an evaluation and draft process are used to ensure that all of the teams are as balanced as possible.
+When games become competitive, an evaluation and draft process is used to ensure that all of the teams are as balanced as possible.
 Also, moving kids around has benefits for the kids and the coaches.
 However, if you or your child has a problem with a certain coach, please contact the League and the League will do what it can to make accommodations.

 Q: What is Summer Ball?